vespCV/vespcv/README.md

 ### Hardware Requirements
 - **Raspberry Pi 4B** (4GB or 8GB versions) or **Raspberry Pi 5** (8GB)
 - **Power Supply**: Ensure you have a suitable power supply for the Raspberry Pi.
+For edge detection in the field you can use a Raspberry Pi 4 with a 5V 3A powerbank.
+(The Raspberry Pi5 needs 5V 5A.)
 - **Micro SD Card**: A 32GB card was used for this project.
 - **Micro SD Card Reader**: Needed to flash the OS onto the micro SD card.
 - **Camera**: